CodemHax/Haxian/README.md

 - [X] Add support for power (^) and modulo (%) operators
 - [X] Fix bugs in Lexer (null checks and token handling)
 - [X] Improve error handling for file operations and expressions
+- [X] Add comparison operators
 - [ ] Add support for variables and assignments
+- [ ] Implement function calls and definitions
+- [ ] Add array and object support
 - [ ] Expand error handling and reporting
-- [ ] Add more operators and language features
+- [ ] Implement control flow statements (if/else, loops)

 ---